Effective Date: 04/26/21

 Under Section 211.321, RSMo, persons having a legitimate interest in securing information about a specific child in the custody or under the supervision of the Division must secure the permission of the juvenile court holding jurisdiction for the information to be released.

-The subject for whom the record exists must provide written authorization to share the contents of the treatment record except for the stipulations listed in Supreme Court Rule 123.08 as explained above.
+The individual for whom the treatment record exists must provide written authorization to share the contents of the treatment record except for the stipulations listed in Supreme Court Rule 123.08 as explained above.

 3.5.2 Courts and Law Enforcement

-Information is shared without a subpoena with appropriate juvenile court personnel and attorneys who represent the court.
-However, Section 509.520 RSMo. went into effect on August 28, 2009.
-The law states that any pleadings, attachments, or exhibits filed with the court in any case, should not include: the full Social Security number, the full credit card number, or other financial account number of any party or any child who is the subject to an order of custody or support.
+Information, including criminal history when necessary, is shared without a subpoena with appropriate juvenile court personnel and attorneys who represent the court.
+However, Section 509.520 RSMo states that any pleadings, attachments, or exhibits filed with the court in any case, should not include: the full Social Security number, the full credit card number, or other financial account number of any party or any child who is subject to an order of custody or support.

 The Guardian ad Litem, when appointed to appear for and represent the child, and with proper identification, may have access to the same information as the juvenile court.